Fractional forcing number of graphs: Application

-To this end, we take advantage of Theorem \ref{th35} for the defined $\gamma$.
+To this end, we take advantage of Theorem \ref{th15} for the defined $\gamma$.
 Clearly, $\supp(\gamma) = E(Q_n)$.
-Therefore, if we find a subset $B_n$ of the edges in such a way that for every cycle $C$ of $Q_n$ and any proper $2$-edge-coloring of $C$, every color class intersects $B_n$, then Theorem \ref{th35} will provide an upper bound on $f_f(Q_n, \gamma)$.
+Therefore, if we find a subset $B_n$ of the edges in such a way that for every cycle $C$ of $Q_n$ and any proper $2$-edge-coloring of $C$, every color class intersects $B_n$, then Theorem \ref{th15} will provide an upper bound on $f_{Q_n}( \gamma)$.
+Note that the upper bound in the statement of the theorem is obtained simply by substituting the size of the set $B_n$ in the upper bound given in Theorem \ref{th15}.

 In the rest of the proof, we will introduce one such subset $B_n$, inductively.
 From now on, we call the elements of $B_n$, \textit{blue edges}, and the elements in $E(Q_n)\backslash B_n$, \textit{red edges}.

 The main idea is as follows.
-First, we define $B_4$ or equivalently, we define the blue edges in $Q_4$.
+First, we define $B_4$, or equivalently, we define the blue edges in $Q_4$.
 Then, having the blue edges of $Q_{n-1}$, we define the blue edges of $Q_n$ (i.e. $B_n$).
 Consider the following subset of edges in $Q_4$

 Let $B_4 := A \cup \big\{ \{0 a_{1} a_{2} a_{3}, 1 a_{1} a_{2} a_{3}\} : a_1, a_2, a_3 \in \{0, 1\} \big\}$ (See Figure \ref{fig5}).
 Given the subset $B_{n-1}$ of $E(Q_{n-1})$ for $n\geq 5$, we define the subset $B_n$ of $E(Q_{n})$ as follows.
-Define the function $ g_{n}:\{0,1\}^{n} \longrightarrow\{0,1\}^{n-1}$ as follows
+Define the function $ g_{n}:\{0,1\}^{n} \longrightarrow\{0,1\}^{n-1}$ as follows:

 It is straightforward to see that $g_n$ is a graph homomorphism from $Q_n$ to $Q_{n-1}$.